-(a) The tenure system is the principal form of faculty appointment, and tenured or tenure-track appointments are preferred whenever feasible.
-Research-track and clinical-track full time faculty are invaluable to help perform the research and clinical practice missions of the University, and teaching-track and practitionertrack faculty may be invaluable for our teaching mission when it is academically desirable to make such appointments, for example to bring a practical orientation or to teach skills.
+(a) Research-track and clinical-track full time faculty are invaluable to help perform the research and clinical practice missions of the University, and teaching-track and practitioner-track faculty may be invaluable for our teaching mission when it is academically desirable to make such appointments, for example to bring a practical orientation or to teach skills.

 Part-time appointments are generally to be avoided, but are appropriate for individuals who are asked to teach a course because of special expertise and who have another full-time position or career.
 Any exceptions require special approval by the Provost.
-A part-time visiting appointment of an individual who holds a full- time appointment at a peer institution (AAU) may be made by a dean to meet one-time emergency needs for up to one year, without special provost's approval but observing other required processes.
+A part-time visiting appointment of an individual who holds a full-time appointment at a peer institution (AAU) may be made by a dean to meet one-time emergency needs for up to one year, without special provost's approval but observing other required processes.
+Adjunct titles are limited to those who already have a primary position or an equivalent artistic career.